akoenig/ninit/README.md

 ### 3. Create a package.json and define some placeholders

 The `package.json` within your template is the central place for the definition of _ninit_ placeholders.
-These placeholders represent the information which the user has to insert in the case where she wants to generate a new module / app from your template.
-They can be used in all of your template files and will be replaced with the actual information while generation.
+These placeholders represent the information which the user has to insert in the case where she wants to generate a new module from your template.
+They can be used in all of your template files and will be replaced with the actual information while generating the module.

 The names of the placeholders are enclosed in '@' characters (e.g. _@module description@_) and the actual naming is completely up to you.
 The only required placeholder which has to be defined is '@name@'.
 See this [file](https://github.com/akoenig/ninit/blob/master/templates/akoenig.library/package.json) for an example.